-In Lower Fourth, Upper Forth and Lower Fifth our curriculum is based on the national curriculum in England for computing at Key Stage 3.
+In Lower Fourth and Upper Forth our curriculum is based on the national curriculum in England for computing at Key Stage 3.
 This ensures coverage of the three main strands within computing: computer science, information technology and digital literacy.

-As students progress through the Fourth Form and commence Lower Fifth, the syllabus enables students to advance along the Computing Progression Pathways in:
+As students progress through the Fourth Form the syllabus enables students to advance along the Computing Progression Pathways in:

 We provide a course leading to the Cambridge IGCSE for those students in Middle Fifth and Upper Fifth, who wish to continue their study of this subject.
 It has the advantage over traditional GCSE of being assessed by terminal examinations, with no 'controlled assessment' requirements.
 The course content is excellent preparation for further study in the subject and for its application in other subject areas.